94d44027/mitre-workflows/workflows/add-mitigation-workflow.md

   * Insert tactic relationships (BOTH parent and subtechniques):

 text

 `
 -- Parent technique to tactic
 INSERT EDGE IF NOT EXISTS part_of VALUES "T####"->"TA####"@0:();
 `

 `
 -- Subtechnique to tactic (same tactic as parent) INSERT EDGE IF NOT EXISTS part_of VALUES "T####.###"->"TA####"@0:();
 `
  * Insert parent-subtechnique hierarchy:

 text

 `
 INSERT EDGE IF NOT EXISTS has_subtechnique VALUES "T####"->"T####.###"@0:();
 `

+5e.
+Repeat the steps 5a-5d, until the list IMISSTHEM is exhausted.
+Batch all the nGQL statements into the single text (indicate it as RESULTINSERT) separating them by new line and present it to the user for verification.
+5f.
+Upon the user approval, execute RESULTINSERT

+STEP 6: create mitigation edges

+For each technique/subtechniaue from MWMLIST:

-4e.
-Insert mitigates edges (can batch multiple):
+ * 6a. craete nGQL statements for mitigates edges (can batch multiple):

 text

+`
 INSERT EDGE IF NOT EXISTS mitigates
 VALUES "M####"->"T####"@0:(NULL, "Enterprise"),
        "M####"->"T####.###"@0:(NULL, "Enterprise");
+`

+* 6b. get all the stetements into teh single text (indicate it as RESULTINSERT2) separating them by new line and present it to the user for verification.
+* 6c.
+Upon the user approval, execute RESULTINSERT2

-STEP 5: Verification
+STEP 7: Verification
-5a.
+* 7a.
 Count check:

 text

+`
 MATCH (m:tMitreMitigation)-[e:mitigates]->(t) WHERE id(m) == "M####" RETURN COUNT(e);
+`

-Compare result with the total count from MITRE ATT&CK page.
+Compare result with the total count from MITRE ATT&CK page (MWWLIST).

-5b.
+* 7b.
 If counts don't match:

-List all techniques in graph vs. MITRE ATT&CK
+  * List all techniques in the database vs. MITRE ATT&CK (MWMLIST)

-Identify missing techniques
+  * Identify missing techniques

-Insert missing data

-STEP 6: STOP
+STEP 8: STOP
 Once verification passes, STOP.
 Do not proceed with other investigations unless explicitly requested.
+Present the results.